ideonate/cdsdashboards/docs/chapters/userguide/rshiny.rst

 Fill in a name and optionally a description.

-The default My Server should already be selected as the source.
-If you have other named servers they should be available here.
-Unless different servers are likely to have different files or packages installed, it probably won't make much difference which server is selected as the source anyway - most JupyterHubs will share the user's home file system across the different servers, so the Dashboard will be able to locate your notebooks and files.

 Select the framework 'rshiny' from the dropdown list.

 Specify the URL-path to the folder, relative to the Jupyter server's home folder.
 In our case, rshinydemo was at the top level in our